Alqen/headless-vector-search/docs/alqen-wiki.md

     provides a comprehensive view of the market\'s keyword dynamics, helping in refining their overall keyword strategy.

----
+### Keyword Explorer:

-**Keyword Explorer:** The Keyword Explorer tool provides sellers with a comprehensive view of the keyword landscape.
+The Keyword Explorer tool provides sellers with a comprehensive view of the keyword landscape.
 It offers insights into related terms, their search volumes, and competitiveness, ensuring that sellers can navigate the keyword landscape with ease and make informed